CIVA SHM provides the possibility to simulate Structural Health Monitoring by ultrasonic Guided Waves.

 The following parametric geometries are available in CIVA SHM:

-- Metallic or composite plate, possibly multi layers
+- Metallic or composite plate and tubes, possibly multi layers

-An isotropic material can be defined for all types of specimen by providing numeric values for its density and bulk waves velocities.
-In a planar or curved component, users can also consider an anisotropic material with an orthotropic or a transversely isotropic crystal symmetry such as in a fiber composite ply, through the definition of the stiffness matrix.
+An isotropic material can be defined by providing numeric values for its density and bulk waves velocities.
+Users can also consider an anisotropic material with an orthotropic or a transversely isotropic crystal symmetry such as in a fiber composite ply, through the definition of the stiffness matrix.

 Several defects can be simulated in a SHM model.
 The types of available defects are the following:

-- Delamination (with elliptical or rectangular profiles), holes and crack connected to a hole in stratified planar or curved components
+- Delamination (with elliptical or rectangular profiles) for stratified components

-- Erosion / Corrosion / Bump profiles as well as holes and crack connected to a hole in homogeneous isotropic planar, curved, or cylindrical components
+- Erosion / Corrosion / Bump profiles (in homogeneous isotropic components only)

 delaminations, erosion-like profiles, holes, crack connected to a hole